-Further details of the Management Company's current remuneration policy can be found online at www.universal-investment.com/de/Verguetungssystem-Luxemburg.
-It includes a description of the valuation methods for remuneration and payments to certain employee groups, as well as details of the persons responsible for allocation, including the composition of the remuneration committee.
+Further details of the Management Company's current remuneration policy have been published online at www.universal-investment.com/de/Verguetungssystem-Luxemburg.
+They include a description of the valuation methods for remunerations and payments to certain employee groups, as well as details of the persons responsible for allocation, including the composition of the remuneration committee.
 On request, the Management Company will provide the information in hard copy form without charge.